- What We Do

 But these children don’t need pity.
 They need physical and emotional security and the chance to fulfil their God-given potential.

 We are supporting children orphaned by AIDS in their communities and ensuring they get an education.
 We are caring for children who have been abandoned by their families and helping to restore their lives.
-We are supporting children with disabilities to receive physiotherapy.
+We are also re-uniting children with their families that have been separated through poverty.
 We are helping street children get an education.
 The church is acting as the parents that many children have already lost.

 We are bringing childhood back to life.